Inverse design of deployable origami structures that approximate a general surface: Introduction

 The canonical example of RFFQM is the famed Miura-Ori.
 This origami often serves as a paradigm to demonstrate the efficacy and utility of folding strategies \cite{miura1985method, schenk2013geometry, wei2013geometric, silverberg2014using, na2015programming}, yet it is just a singular example in a much larger design space.
 RFFQM are now thoroughly characterized~\cite{tachi2009generalization, lang2018rigidly, feng2020designs}.
-Our previous work \cite{ feng2020designs} employed the concept of rank-one compatibility \cite{ball1989fine,bhattacharya2003microstructure,song2013enhanced} to derive an explicit marching algorithm for the designs and deformations of all possible RFFQM.
+Our previous work \cite{feng2020designs} employed the concept of rank-one compatibility \cite{ball1989fine,bhattacharya2003microstructure,song2013enhanced} to derive an explicit marching algorithm for the designs and deformations of all possible RFFQM.
 Here, we demonstrate that this marching algorithm can be an effective ingredient to inverse design when supplemented with a careful optimization procedure.
-Importantly, to the success of this strategy, the configuration space of all RFFQM is quite broad; it is not limited to symmetric Miura-Ori-like patterns or even symmetric mountain-valley (M-V) assignments.
-One can therefore explore this configuration space systematically using the marching algorithm with the goal of approximating a variety of surfaces.
+Importantly, to the success of this strategy, the configuration space of all RFFQM is quite broad{: While research on RFFQM has often focused on symmetric Miura-Ori like patterns \cite{Gattas2013Miura, Sareh2015Designofisomorphic, Sareh2015Designofnon, Hu2019Design}, which exhibit simple (planar/cylindrical) modes of deformation on folding, generic RFFQM patterns can have significant spatial variations in their crease design, thus enriching their possible deformation modes.
+We can therefore explore the configuration space of RFFQM systematically using the marching algorithm with the goal of approximating a variety of surfaces.}

 To this end, we develop a general, efficient and widely applicable inverse design framework to achieve a targeted surface by controlled deployment of a RFFQM crease pattern.
 The design process is composed of two progressive optimization steps to pursue the best approximation of the targeted surface while strictly guaranteeing the non-linear constraints induced from rigid and flat foldability.
 By optimizing the input parameters of the marching algorithm described above, we minimize the difference between the shape of an origami structure produced by RFFQM and the targeted surface to achieve the optimal design.
 The article is arranged as follows.
 We first recall the marching algorithm that parameterizes all possible RFFQM.
 Then we present the schematic of our inverse design method.
 As illustrations of the approach, diverse examples of surfaces with varying curvatures and even sharp ridges are presented.
 We also highlight the versatility of our optimization framework by extending it to design more general quad-mesh origami that accurately approximates a human face.